ToxicFrog/doom-mods/laevis/README.md

 ### Score mods (including LazyPoints & MetaDoom)

-Laevis has optional integration with mods that award points for actions such as kills.
+Gun Bonsai has optional integration with mods that award points for actions such as kills.
 To enable this, adjust the `XP gain from damage` and `XP gain from score` options.
 The default is to award 1 XP per point of damage dealt, and ignore score entirely.

 If you're using a scoremod, setting `XP gain from score` to a value above 0 will cause you to earn that much XP per point earned.
 This should work with any mod that uses the `PlayerPawn.score` property or `ScoreItem` class to award the player points, and has been tested to work with Lazy Points and MetaDoom.